Numecent/Automated-Packaging/README.md

 # Automated-Packaging –PREVIEW–
 This is a repository of JSON configuration files to showcase automated packaging with Cloudpaging technology.

-Due to this being a preview Numecent does not offer support for automated packaging at this time.
+As this is a preview Numecent does not offer professional support services for automated packaging at this time.
 All support efforts are community driven.
-Please visit our [support forum here](https://numecent.freshdesk.com/support/discussions/forums/1000229144).
+Please visit our [community discussion forum here](https://numecent.freshdesk.com/support/discussions/forums/1000229144).

 ## Overview
 Cloudpaging is a foundational technology framework and represents Numecent's vision to transform native software delivery, deployment and provisioning from the Cloud, both public and private, and on-premises.
 This patented technology makes it possible to lift and shift existing client applications to a new operating environment without all the hassle and expense of upgrading to new versions of your existing software.